Terms and Conditions

 g.
 Other individuals falling outside of the above parameters at the discretion of the Advocacy Club organisers.

-7. The cost for membership of the Legal Advocacy Club is £10 per month.
-The first £10 payment is to be paid on the date on which the member first signs up for the Advocacy Club through the website.
-Subsequent monthly payments will be made by the members on the first day of each month.
-From 1st June 2024, the cost of membership of the Legal Advocacy Club will be £13 per month.
+26. The cost for membership of the Legal Advocacy Club is £13 per month.
+The first £13 payment is to be paid on the date on which the member first signs up for the Advocacy Club through the website.
+Subsequent monthly payments will be made by the members on the monthly anniversary of the date on which the member started their subscription (“the billing date”).
+If the day of the billing date does not occur in every month (for example, the 31st), the member will be billed on the last day of that month instead.

 Particulars of the Events: